Laurel and Hardy: New popularity

+After Hardy's death

+Producer Robert Youngson was working on a feature-length compilation of silent comedies, largely featuring Laurel and Hardy, when Oliver Hardy died.
+The new film, The Golden Age of Comedy was released in December 1957.
+It was a huge success and revitalized Laurel and Hardy as a big-screen attraction.
+Youngson continued to showcase Laurel and Hardy in seven more feature films, through 1970.

-For the remaining eight years of his life, Stan Laurel refused to perform, and declined Stanley Kramer's offer of a cameo in the 1963 film It's a Mad, Mad, Mad, Mad World.
+With the Laurel and Hardy partnership curtailed by Hardy's death, Stan Laurel refused to perform, and declined Stanley Kramer's offer of a cameo in the 1963 film It's a Mad, Mad, Mad, Mad World.
 In 1960, Laurel was given a special Academy Award for his contributions to film comedy, but was unable to attend the ceremony due to poor health.
 Actor Danny Kaye accepted the award on his behalf.
 Despite not appearing on screen after Hardy's death, Laurel did contribute gags to several comedy filmmakers.
 His favorite TV comedy was Leonard B. Stern's I'm Dickens, He's Fenster, co-starring John Astin and Marty Ingels as carpenters.
 Laurel enjoyed the Astin–Ingels chemistry and sent two-man gags to Stern.

 During this period, most of his communication was in the form of written correspondence, and he insisted on personally answering every fan letter.
 Late in life, he welcomed visitors from the new generation of comedians and celebrities, including Dick Cavett, Jerry Lewis, Peter Sellers, Marcel Marceau, Johnny Carson, and Dick Van Dyke.
 Jerry Lewis offered Laurel a job as consultant, but he chose to help only on Lewis's 1960 feature The Bellboy.
+Laurel lived to see the team's work rediscovered through television and film revivals.

 Dick Van Dyke was a longtime fan and based his comedy and dancing styles on Laurel's.
 When he discovered Laurel's home number in the phone book and called him, Laurel invited him over for the afternoon.
-Van Dyke hosted a television tribute to Stan Laurel the year he died.

-Laurel lived to see the duo's work rediscovered through television and classic film revivals.
-He died on February 23, 1965, in Santa Monica and is buried at Forest Lawn–Hollywood Hills in Los Angeles.
+Stan Laurel died on February 23, 1965, in Santa Monica and is buried at Forest Lawn–Hollywood Hills in Los Angeles.
+His passing prompted three major media tributes in 1965.
+Van Dyke hosted a television tribute to Stan Laurel.
+Anthologist Robert Youngson produced Laurel and Hardy's Laughing '20s, a compilation feature of the team's silent-film highlights, released internationally by MGM.
+Blake Edwards's large-scale salute to slapstick, The Great Race, was dedicated to "Mr. Laurel and Mr. Hardy".